 During term time, the DSL will be available during school hours for staff to discuss any safeguarding concerns.

-The DSL can also be contacted out of school hours if necessary: Hannah.settle@sanctonwood.co.uk school activity is taking place, at such times urgent safeguarding matters should be referred direct to children's social care and copied to the DHL.
-During these times, non-urgent matters may be emailed to the relevant DSL.
+The DSL can also be contacted out of school hours if necessary: Hannah.settle@sanctonwood.co.uk

 When the DSL is absent, one of the Deputy DSL should be contacted.